segin/ui-test/README.md

 * Please do not include library source code in your application – instead, use Bower or link to a CDN.
 * jQuery and lodash have been included in the source for you to use if you wish to use them.
 * If you are using a build tool (eg Yeoman, Grunt, etc), please submit the the code as-authored, **as well as any compiled production files.**

-### Browser Support
-We will test your application in Chrome.
-Please use code that would work in any modern browser.
-Don't stress about IE < 10.

 ### Bonus
 * Writing automated tests for your code.